Arkaeriit/ASCnotes/README.md

 ```bash
 make && make install
 ```
+The basic way to use this program are the following:
-Use A`SCnotes add`       to take a note
+*Use `ASCnotes add`       to take a note
-Use `ASCnotes readF`    to read your notes
+*Use `ASCnotes readF`    to read your notes
-Use `ASCnotes del n`    to delete the n-th note you took
+*Use `ASCnotes del n`    to delete the n-th note you took

-To use the program automaticaly, as I intended, there is more option Use `ASCnotes read `    to read your notes once
+To use the program automaticaly, as I intended, there is more option:
+*Use `ASCnotes read `    to read your notes once
-Use `ASCnotes reset`    to be able to read your notes using the read option again
+*Use `ASCnotes reset`    to be able to read your notes using the read option again

 To use this progral I put
 ```bash